Here are some good Acrylic Painting Tips:

 1. Don't use retarders at all, as they change the chemical binding of the paint and sometimes never dry properly.

-2. If working on location, set up in the shade or use an umbrella, and keep a very small (cosmetic size) mister bottle of water handy.
+2. If working En Plein Air, on location, set up in the shade or use an umbrella, and keep a very small (cosmetic size) mister bottle of water handy.
 You want a fine mist.
 Mist your palette regularly so the paints don't dry out.
 I have used the same palette for two consecutive paintings with out any problem of the paint drying out.
+I use a mister in the studio as well.

 3. Put out a nickel size blob or more, and mix colors on the painting as you go.
 Premixing can dry out the paint.
 If you need to premix, add a little water to the mix, and scrape the mixed color into a pile, don't leave it spread out.
 I use Liquitex heavy body paints as they seem to hold their consistency longer and have true vibrant colors.